 Are you a momma-to-be who’s started noticing pesky large brown spots on your face that seem to have come out of nowhere?
-Or maybe you’re on birth control or spend a lot of time in the sun and are experiencing the same thing.
-These spots, also known as melasma, most often affect women between 20-50 years of age and can be brown, tan, or blue-gray in color.
+Maybe you’re on birth control or spend a lot of time in the sun and are experiencing the same thing.
+These spots, also known as melasma, most often affect women between 20-60 years of age and can be brown, tan, or blue-gray in color.
 If you’re suffering from melasma, these changes are certainly not welcomed ones.
-Dr. Sikorski of Natural Image OC has been helping women in Orange County put their best face forward for over 20 years, and she’s here to help you get rid of those unsightly spots with various types of melasma treatments.
-Keep reading to learn more about this frustrating skin condition and what our dermatologist can do to help you regain your clear complexion.
+Dr. Sikorski of Natural Image OC has been helping women put their best face forward for over 20 years, and she’s here to help you get rid of those unsightly spots with various types of medical dermatology treatments.
+Keep reading to learn more about this frustrating skin condition and what our dermatologist can do to help you regain your clear complexion with melasma treatment in Orange County.

 What Is Melasma and What Causes It?